siong1987/rails-with-docker/README.md

 # Rails with Docker

 This is my setup to use Rails together with Docker for local development.
-With the release of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac), it is so easy to use it with any local setup now.
+With the release of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac), it is so easy to use it with any local development now.

 ## Installation

-1. First, make sure that you have [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac).
+1. First, make sure that you have [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac) installed.
 2. In the project directory, build the `app` container by running:
    `docker-compose build`.
 3. Start all the containers by running: `docker-compose up`.